kaitj/neurobeer/README.md

 ```

 ### Python library <a name="pylib"></a>
-The Bundle Extraction and Evaluation Resource can also be imported in python and used as a python library.
+The NeuroBundle Extraction and Evaluation Resource can also be imported in python and used as a python library.
 To enable the use of the library in python, use the following command as part of the Python script: `import tractography`.